 The National Conference of State Legislatures (NCSL) and Americans for the Arts have partnered to present a state legislator with an award for State Arts Leadership at NCSL’s annual conference each year since 2006.
 The award is part of Americans for the Arts Public Leadership in the Arts Awards series and is presented at a general session during its annual conference in front of approximately 3,000 legislators and legislative staff.

 NCSL’s Labor and Economic Development Committee has jurisdiction over arts and culture within the organization.
-The current co-chairs are Representative Anna Fairclough of Alaska and Senator Gary D. LeBeau of Connecticut.
+The current co-chairs are Senator Brandt Hershman of Indiana and Senator Gary D. LeBeau of Connecticut.
 Each year, Americans for the Arts sponsors a committee luncheon/session focusing on the arts and culture.

 Every third year, NCSL debates and renews a policy statement on the arts and culture.
 The current policy expires in 2013, and Americans for the Arts will work with NCSL to renew the policy.